telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-macos.md

 Now let's add more elegance to Fiddler Everywhere and change its default Light theme with the Dark one&mdash;just go to the **Themes** menu, select the Dark theme, and click **Save**.
 That's it!

-## Step 4: Capture Secure Traffic
+## Step 4: Install Fiddler Certificate Authority

 Fiddler Everywhere can capture all HTTP and HTTPS traffic between your computer and the Internet from virtually any application that supports a system proxy.

 However, by default, you can only track non-secure HTTP system traffic with Fiddler Everywhere.
-Therefore, to enable the capturing of HTTPS system traffic, you'll have to install and trust the Fiddler root certificate.
+Therefore, to enable the capturing of HTTPS system traffic, you'll have to install and trust the Fiddler root CA (certificate authority).

 * [Install and trust the Fiddler Everywhere CA on macOS through the instructions here...]({%slug trust-certificate%}#install--trust-the-root-certificate-authority-settings)